 Cascada Las Delicias

 Cascada Las Delicias is a picture-perfect tropical waterfall and I am so glad that we made it here!
 This waterfall is located in the town of Ciales, which is in the centre of the island.
 You have to drive through some winding roads to get there, but it’s definitely worth it.
 Eventually, you will reach the more elevated town of Jayuya.
 You’ll then find the Cascada after a brief walk (just off the road).
 It’s nestled within the Tres Picachos State Forest, and its water was so refreshing!

 This hike is located between Cayey and Salinas, and is worth the trip if you enjoy going hiking.
 I wish there weren’t so many clouds when we went, but such is life.
 Here, you will enjoy great 360° views of the mountains, surrounding towns, and the Caribbean Sea.
 This viewpoint is truly one of the elite when it comes to your options for hiking in Puerto Rico.

 Charco Azul (which translates to blue pond in English) is one of Puerto Rico’s most famous natural pools, and when you see the colour you will immediately know where it gets its name!
 It is located in the middle of the Carite Forest about 20 minutes from Cayey.

 What I Want to do Next Trip to Puerto Rico

 Puerto Rico has so many hidden gems that I didn’t get to experience this trip.
 I am a already mentally planning a trip back.
 Here are some things I want to see and do next time:

 - Go kayaking at a Bioluminescent Bay – I saw bioluminescents when I was in Senja, Norway and it was so beautiful!
 I definitely want to see this natural phenomenon again.
 A bioluminescent bay is home to millions of bioluminescent organisms, which emit bluish light and it is sure to be quite stunning in the black Caribbean sea at night.
-I can’t wait to do this on my next vacation in Puerto Rico.
+I can’t wait to do go kayaking in Puerto Rico on my next trip.